micked99/ICT-Wspr-complete-setup/README.md

 2x 10K resistor size 0603, value non critical, 1K-10K works

-2x 100nF Capacitor size 0603, value non critical 10-470Nf works, it will work fine without any soldered on but I recomend at least one
+2x 100nF Capacitor size 0603, value non critical 10-470Nf works, it will work fine without any soldered on but I recommend at least one

 2.54mm x2 Pin Header - Remove before flight by cutting it of with a scissor